1. Knowledge Base

 1-Jul-20-2021-11-25-55-13-AM

-Note: If there is anything tied to the Trust account it cannot be deleted.
-This will create a ‘client sub-container’ in the firm trust account.
-To deposit funds in the Trust, go to Payments, Trust and complete the upper part of the screen.
+Note: If anything is tied to the Trust account, it cannot be deleted.
+This will create a client sub-container in the firm trust account.
+To deposit funds in the Trust, go to Payments, Trust, and complete the upper part of the screen.
 If auto-allocation is not selected, trust funds are manually allocated at the lower part of Payments, Trust.

 There is the option to Export to Excel via a link that allows users to Download the listed items in an Excel format.
 If Replenish is due for a Client/Matter, a 'Replenish' link appears in a far-right column.